Philadelphia Domestic Violence Defense Lawyer

-What Crimes Are Considered Domestic Violence?
+What Crimes Are Considered Domestic Violence in Philadelphia?

 The term “domestic violence” does not refer to a specific crime.
 Instead, “domestic abuse” or “domestic violence” (DV) covers a range of offenses, which can be sexual, violent, or non-violent in nature.